Typo

 How to Install

-- Download the CSS file below
+- Download the repository ZIP below

-- Move it to your vault's
+- Move the CSS file into your vault's

 .obsidian/snippets/folder - Open Obsidian → Settings → Appearance → CSS Snippets → Enable it